 With Up to 20,000 lbs of Pulling Force, No Target is Out of Reach

 Wellbore Clean Out • Acidizing • Logging • N2 Lift • Milling • Perforating

 WWT International Coiled Tubing Services developed WWT Coiled Tubing Tractors (CT Tractors) to help operators overcome the problem of CT lockup in complex, extended reach wells.
 Our patented, all-hydraulic Tractors enable you to deploy equipment further and faster to cost-effectively reach your target depth, while performing various operations in a wide range of cased or open-hole wellbore sizes.

-The WWT CT Tractor has greater pulling power than any tractor on the market.
+The WWT CT Tractor has the greatest pulling power of any tractor on the market.
 Our record-breaking performances back this up.
-The Model 470, for example, delivers 14,500 pounds of carrying capacity, with varying capacities for our other models.
-Operational Ranges of WWT CT Tractors Click to open Tractor Specifications
+To view operational ranges of WWT CT Tractors Click to open Tractor Specifications

 Designed for Ultimate Flexibility